Resampling-free bootstrap inference for quantiles: Poisson bootstrap for quantiles

 \subsection{Poisson bootstrap inference for quantiles through resampling}

 In this section, standard resampling-based Poisson bootstrap for quantiles is presented, to build intuition for the proposed alternative presented in the following section.
-To reduce the notational complexity, the focus in the following sections is on estimating one-sample quantile confidence intervals (CIs).
-The two-sample difference-in-quantiles case is based on the same logic and is achieved by simple extensions presented in subsequent sections of this paper.
+Even though bootstrap is never needed to construct CIs for the one-sample quantile (since AOS-CI can be used directly), we focus on the one-sample case here to build intuition.
+The two-sample difference-in-quantiles case is based on the same logic and is achieved by simple extensions presented in Section \ref{sec:two-sample-extension}.

 A standard Poisson bootstrap CI algorithm for $\hat{\tau}_q$ is given in Algorithm \ref{poi-bootstrap-one-sample}.